visgl/deck.gl/docs/api-reference/base-layer.md

 ## Methods

-> Layer methods are designed to support the creation of new layers through layer sub-classing and are **not** intended to be called by applications.
+> Layer methods are designed to support the creation of new layers or layer sub-classing and are **not** intended to be called by applications.

 ### General Methods